soundpress/RulesOfNYC/docs/c03/index.rst

    (7) If service of gasoline or diesel motor fuel may be made from more than one side of a pump or dispensing device, the Sign shall be so constructed as to be visible from each side from which dispensing takes place or a Sign shall be posted on each side that dispensing takes place.

-   (8) Each pump which dispenses more than two grades of gasoline shall display a sign which shall be not less than 13 inches in height and 26 inches in width and shall contain the total selling price and a price breakdown box for each grade of gasoline dispensed, and shall satisfy the following conditions and paragraphs (4), (6) and (7) of this § 4-63(a): (i) The width space of the sign shall be equally divided among all of the grades of gasoline dispensed.
+   (8) Each pump which dispenses more than two grades of gasoline shall display a sign which shall be not less than 13 inches in height and 26 inches in width and shall contain the total selling price and a price breakdown box for each grade of gasoline dispensed, and shall satisfy the following conditions and paragraphs (4), (6) and (7) of this 6 RCNY § 4-63(a): (i) The width space of the sign shall be equally divided among all of the grades of gasoline dispensed.

       (ii) Each grade subdivision of the sign shall be composed of two units.
 One shall contain the total selling price and the other shall contain the price breakdown box.